Mollom/wordpress-mollom/readme.txt

 == Frequently Asked Questions ==

+= How can I test Mollom? =

+Do **not** test Mollom without enabling the testing mode.
+Doing so would negatively affect your own author reputation across all sites in the Mollom network.
+To test Mollom:

+1. Go to the Mollom plugin settings page.
+1. Enable the _"Testing mode"_ option.
+   *Note: Ensure to read the difference in behavior.*
+1. Log out or switch to a different user, and perform your tests.
+1. Disable the testing mode once you're done with testing.

 = Mollom does not stop any spam on my form? =

 Do you see Mollom's privacy policy link on the protected form?
 If not, then the form is not protected.
 *Note: The privacy policy link can be toggled in the plugin settings.*

 = Can I protect other forms? =